CESNET/UltraGrid/CONTRIBUTING.md

 ### Naming conventions

 Logged module name (`MOD_NAME`) should be lower-case.

+#### Macros

+It is recommended for the function-like macros to be typed upper-case.

 ## Conclusion
 Aside of what is enumerated above, we will be glad if you share with us your